Social Impact: Meaning, Importance, and How to Measure It

 This process involves the following steps:

-- Measure change over time.
 Evaluate sustained outcomes, using pre- and post-activity assessments to track your impact.
-Don’t forget to reconnect with stakeholders after the activity wraps up and note any opportunities to maximize your impact in the future.
+Reconnect with stakeholders after the activity wraps up and note any opportunities to maximize your impact going forward.

-- Know the difference between causality and correlation.
-Causality means your work directly led to the desired outcome, while correlation simply means a relationship exists.
 For example, did your digital literacy program lead to an increase in the high school’s graduation rate?
 Or, did the program happen to launch during a period of increased parental involvement and curriculum improvements?
-Avoid claiming credit for outcomes that may have been influenced by external factors.

 When considering social impact, it’s important to examine how organizations address it in practice.
 Here are three social impact examples from companies that are improving communities far and wide.